-At the conclusion of the 1914-18 war (during which there was no Corps of Artillery in South Africa as such and Gunner units were organised and fought as separate entities) two loose associations of members of Gunner units were formed.
+At the conclusion of the 1914-1918 war (during which there was no Corps of Artillery in South Africa as such and Gunner units were organised and fought as separate entities) two loose associations of members of Gunner units were formed.
 These were the S.A.
-Heavy Artillery Association and the S.A.
-Field Artillery Association.
-Recruitment during the war had been largely on a regional basis and as a result the Associations never amalgamated into a close national body.
-The 6″ Howitzer Memorials and Plaques in Cape Town, Port Elizabeth, Pretoria and Johannesburg were cared for by local branches of the SAHA and were finally handed over to the Gunners’ Association in 1945.
-In Johannesburg and other centres the SAFA Association erected memorial plaques, (Johannesburg in the southern foyer of the City Hall).
+Heavy Artillery (SAHA) and the S.A.
+Field Artillery Formation (SAFA).
+Recruitment during the war had been largely on a regional basis and as result the Associations never amalgamated into a close national body.
+The 6” Howitzer Memorials and Plaques in Cape Town, Port Elizabeth, Pretoria and Johannesburg were cared for by local branches of the SAHA and were finally handed over to the Gunners’ Association in 1945.
+In Johannesburg and other centres the SAFA Association erected memorial plaques, (Johannesburg in the northern foyer of the City Hall).

 On appropriate dates memorial services were held at these venues.
 Get-togethers, such as dinners and smokers, were held periodically at the various centres.
 In 1934 the Corps of the SAA was officially formed for the first time, incorporating all Gunner units – field, medium, heavy, anti-tank, anti-aircraft and Coast Garrison.
 During the Second World War it occurred to Col. Fritz Adler and some of his colleagues that the formation of an SAA Association of all Gunners – serving, past, male and female, as is the case of the RA Association would be appropriate and that the loose Associations that existed since 1919 should be amalgamated as one.
 Accordingly, in 1945/1946 a meeting of prominent Gunners was held at the Rand Club.